-Number of RSU vesting
+Number of RSUs vesting

 during the period

 (in thousands)

-Vested and Exercisable as at December 31, 2021 945
+Vested and Exercisable as at December 31, 2022 307

-Vesting in 2022 2,495
+Vesting in 2023 1,514

-Vesting in 2023 1,195
+Vesting in 2024 1,023

-Vesting in 2024 475
+Vesting in 2025 629

-5,110
+3,473

 Pursuant to the terms of the Incentive Plan, the Board can elect to settle any outstanding RSUs through any combination of cash or the issuance of common shares.
 Prior to September 30, 2021, all exercised RSUs were settled through the issuance of common shares of the Company, and the fair value of all granted RSUs were based on the share price at the time of grant and the total fair value was amortized over the RSU vesting period using a graded vesting approach.